Updated: September 8, 2022

 This process could take as much as a week or more, so it is important to take this into consideration when making plans.
 For example, embalming is usually required if burial or cremation will not take place within a week of death.

-These decisions should reflect your loved one’s wishes, although it is not legally required in more than half of states.
+These decisions should reflect your loved one’s wishes.
+Although, even if they are expressed in a document, compliance is not legally required in more than half of states.
 In addition to reflecting their wishes, there are many ways you can personalize funerals and burials to reflect their life, personality, and beliefs.
 There will be practical considerations, such as cost and availability.

 When planning, it is important to know that you are protected by the Federal Funeral Rule, which is enforced by the Federal Trade Commission.
 The Federal Funeral Rule outlines your rights concerning interactions with funeral homes.
 Unfortunately, these rules do not apply to non-funeral home vendors and cemeteries.